 CE Provider Portal.
 Cancellation must be received within 45 days of the end date of the course offering.

 - Speakers must disclose relevant financial and nonfinancial relationships at the start of their presentations.
 You can share these

 - Please discuss the

-reporting requirements for participants requesting ASHA CEUs.
+participants requesting ASHA CEUs.

 - Explain to the cooperative party that they need to report to you, regardless of whether anyone requests ASHA CEUs.